 5. Slowly pour the wax into your containers

 Fill your containers with the liquid wax, leaving a little wax in your pourer.
-After you allow the wax to harden, fill in any sinkholes that occur with the leftover wax.
+After you allow the wax to harden, fill in any sinkholes or tunnels that occur with the leftover wax.
 This gives them a nice finished look.
 If you want to add anything like lavender buds or dried rosebuds, add them while the wax is still wet and they’ll stay in place better.